Samuel Holten: Biography

 Holten returned to the state Senate in 1784, completing additional terms in 1786, 1789, and 1790.
 In between, in 1787, he served in the Massachusetts House of Representatives and also returned to the Congress of the Confederation for another year.
-In 1792, Holten was elected as an Anti-Administration candidate to the Third U.S. Congress, serving from March 4, 1793 to March 3, 1795.
+In 1788 and 1790, Holten was an unsuccessful candidate for the 2nd congressional district, and he was also an unsuccessful candidate for the U.S. Senate in 1790; however, he was elected to represent the 1st district in 1792.
 After leaving the Congress, Holten was appointed judge of the Essex County Probate Court.
 He sat on the bench from 1796 until his resignation in 1815.
+Holten also served as the treasurer of the First Church of Danvers for forty years.

 Death

 Holten died in Danvers on January 2, 1816.
 He was buried at Holten Cemetery in Danvers.

+In 1974 the Danvers Historical Commission placed a plaque in front of his house listing his achievements, the street has also been named in his honor.